Itseno/freeCodeCamp/docs/style-guide-for-guide-articles.md

 Article titles should be as short, concise, and to-the-point as possible.

 We want campers to quickly find the information they're looking for, and the title should reflect the main theme of the article.
+This makes everything better for everyone!

 Folder name is used in the URL, so only use dashes (-), numbers (0-9), and lowercase letters (a-z) for it.